GatoGraphQL/ExtensionStarter/README.md

 - Use the strict typing features from PHP 8.1 (typed properties, union types, and others) to develop the plugin, reducing the possibility it will contain bugs
 - Increase the potential number of users who can use your plugin, in production, by releasing it with PHP 7.2

-**Heads up!** Not all PHP 8.1 features are available, but only those ones that are "downgradeable" via Rector.
-Check the list of [Supported PHP features in `GatoGraphQL/GatoGraphQL`](https://github.com/GatoGraphQL/GatoGraphQL/blob/master/docs/supported-php-features.md).
+_Not all PHP 8.1 features are available, but only those ones that are "downgradeable" via Rector.
+Check the list of [Supported PHP features in `GatoGraphQL/GatoGraphQL`](https://github.com/GatoGraphQL/GatoGraphQL/blob/master/docs/supported-php-features.md)._

 ### Scope 3rd-party libraries